EnvoyAI/examples/test-gsps/README.md

 viewers support new interactions like accepting/rejecting each annotation separately.

 ### How to implement GSPS Annotations
-At a high level, to implement GSPS Annotations, one must create a new series and new instance for each instance that needs to be annotated.
+At a high level, to implement GSPS Annotations, one must usually create a single new series for all of your GSPS instances and new instance for each source instance that needs to be annotated.
 Feel free to use some of the convenience functions we wrote in [gsps.py](./gsps.py).
 Using that code along with pydicom, its pretty easy to create each instance:
 ```pythonstub
 file_meta = gsps.get_gsps_file_metadata()
 ds_out = FileDataset("instance.pre", {}, file_meta=file_meta, preamble=b"\0" * 128)